-When Heroes on the Water started 13 years ago, it was because a group of enthusiastic, like-minded people decided to do something amazing with their favorite hobby – kayak fishing.
+When Heroes on the Water started in 2007, it was because a group of enthusiastic, like-minded people decided to do something amazing with their favorite hobby – kayak fishing.
 There were no focus groups, or high-end consultants.
 Just a team of people coming together with one man who felt compelled to lead the way – Heroes on the Water founder, Jim Dolan.

 Jim didn’t start out with the idea that he would build a national non-profit serving veterans, first responders and their families.
 He just liked to fish.

 “Back in 2005 or 2006, I decided to learn to kayak fish, I did it because I saw these people on the coast catching big redfish in skinny water.
 I’m a born and bred Texas bass fisherman and wanted to catch fish like that at the coast.”